Friends of the Sculpture Park

 We look forward to offering space for artists to exhibit work and to giving back to our community through new and exciting public programs and workshops.

 Interested in exhibiting work in our Sculpture Park?

 Please consider submitting a proposal today!

 Currently on Display

-Ravenswood, located off the main pathway in the sculpture park, was painted and installed by Richard Metz in 2023.
+Ravenswood, located off the main pathway in the sculpture park, was painted by local artist Richard Metz in 2023.

 A painted tree installation spanning over 50 yards, tells the story of fear, perseverance, and resolution.
 As the viewer moves along the path they are greeted by a painted dark forest depicted on the trunks of the trees in the park.
 As the viewer progresses through the forest, the raven looms overhead.
 This acts as a sign of both dark tidings and renewal.
 The snake, pointed downward, represents the innerwork each visitor must do in their subconscious.
 Birds and feathers appear, representing passageways for introspection and the freedom of new perspectives.
 The simplistic designs of nature and animals inspired by folklore lead the way down the path.
 Once the viewer reaches the heart of the installation, the artwork challenges them to acknowledge their emotional world in order to progress.
 Once the end of the path is reached, the artwork becomes brighter and more vibrant.
 The warmth of suns and the joy of flowers signals the lessons learned along this journey.